Pureum309/OHANA/README.md

 - Finished creating UI on intro page
 - Styling intro page
-- Take a look at the login screen (Blen's work) and link with intro page
+- Take a look at the login screen (Blen's work) and link with intro page Oct 31:
+- Improving CSS on Login.js
+- Take tutorial screen from Desmand and link to intropage